5 Tips For Protecting Sensitive Skin in the Cold Weather

 While winter presents a downright playful and fun atmosphere, huge quantities of snow, combined with the bitterly cold winter wind, can be damaging and uncomfortable for people with skin sensitivities.

 Everyone, especially people with skin allergies like eczema and psoriasis, is at risk of developing dry and itchy skin due to the cold air outside.
-As the temperatures plummet, Cottonique recommends trying these 5 effective tips to keep your skin healthy, glowing, and free from irritation throughout the final stretch of winter.
+As the temperatures plummet, Cottonique recommends trying these 5 effective tips to keep your skin healthy, glowing, and free from irritation throughout the winter season.

 You may also sip some teas made from natural ginger and lemon to warm yourself and stay hydrated amid chilling days.
 Remember: combatting the dry winter skin starts with what you give to your body.